ddamato5280/itz-support-public/Skytap/Skytap-Runbooks/migrate-vmware-aspera-to-ibm-cloud-vmware.md

 ![test](https://user-images.githubusercontent.com/18425410/202519399-76666221-2275-43ff-95b5-2d675d6847cf.jpg)

 ### 14. Production rollout
+- For Production rollout your VM folder (vm_template_id) in "template-shared" needs to be copied to "templates" (production folder).
+This can only be completed by admins
-- Work with `#ITZ-TECHZONE-SUPPORT` to confirm that the environment is ready for production before changing the status to Active.
+- Therefore, work with `#ITZ-TECHZONE-SUPPORT` to confirm that the environment is ready for production before changing the status to Active.
 Once it is active, everyone will be able to see it and use it.